-ACROSS Lexington, a project of the Greenways Corridor Committee, is a network of marked trails and paths for walkers, runners and trail bikers.
+ACROSS Lexington: The Rick Abrams Memorial Trail Network, is a project of the Greenways Corridor Committee.
+It is a network of marked trails and paths for walkers, runners and trail bikers.

 The routes use existing public ways to connect the town center with various historic sites, schools and conservation areas.
 Residents and visitors will gain enjoyment and fitness as they travel around town without a car.

 Donations to support ACROSS Lexington are welcome and may be sent to

 ACROSS Lexington Trust Fund

 Please make checks out to Town of Lexington, and write Rick Abrams ACROSS Lexington Trust Fund on the memo line.